datreeio/kubectl-datree/README.md

 kubectl datree audit -s "1.22.0" -- --namespace exmpl
 ```

-This command will fetch the resource of kind "Service" named "myAwesomeService", and execute a policy check it:
+This command will fetch the resource of kind "Service" named "myAwesomeService", and execute a policy check against it:
 ```
 kubectl datree audit -- service myAwesomeService
 ```